 Explore current issues impacting endowments such as socially conscious investing

-Results from the 2022 NACUBO-TIAA Study of Endowments
+Results From the 2023 NACUBO-Commonfund Study of Endowments

-The 2022 NACUBO-TIAA Study of Endowments is expected to show that college and university endowments posted sharply lower returns in fiscal year 2022.
-These lower returns, and the prospect for tough market conditions in the future, bring even more pressure for universities to spend more endowment dollars to support students and faculty.
-The returns also come as campus leaders are facing rising inflation, lower enrollments, and increasing calls for adding new diversity, equity, and inclusion policies.
+The 2023 NACUBO-Commonfund Study of Endowments, the 50th anniversary of NACUBO’s endowment study series, is expected to show that college and university endowments posted below average returns in fiscal year 2023.
+These lower returns, and the prospect for tough market conditions in the future, bring even more pressure for universities to spend more from their endowments to support students and faculty.
+The returns also come as campus leaders are facing rising inflation, lower enrollments, and increasing calls for controlling college costs.

 RI, ESG, and Diversity: Defining Goals and Designing Strategies